Here Are Your Cold Weather Conversation Starters For Today

 Roads have iced over, making driving perilous in regions from Texas to Georgia, the AP reports, and the storm traveling up the East Coast is expected to make conditions far worse.

-Victoria Hansen of South Carolina Public Radio tells our newscast unit that bridges and roads are shutting down.
-"A transportation official was giving interviews from home, saying he too would rather stay off the roads," she reports.
+Victoria Hansen of South Carolina Public Radio tells our Newscast unit that bridges and roads are shutting down.
+"A transportation official was giving interviews from home, saying he, too, would rather stay off the roads," she reports.

 "In other parts of the U.S., dangerously cold temperatures have been blamed for at least a dozen deaths as well as freezing a water tower in Iowa and halting ferry service in New York," the AP writes.
-"Forecasters warned of frost bite and hypothermia in Chicago, where wind chills of minus 35 degrees...were predicted.
+"Forecasters warned of frostbite and hypothermia in Chicago, where wind chills of minus 35 degrees ... were predicted.
 Atlanta hospitals reported a surge in emergency room visits for hypothermia and other ailments as temperatures plunge well below freezing."

 Cold weather shelters have been opened across the South and local officials and organizations are trying to get as many homeless people safely indoors as possible.